OpsLevel/terraform-provider-opslevel/CONTRIBUTING.md

 ./apply
 ```

-Feel free to investigate the scripts to see what they are doing if you need to use some other terraform commands or adjust
+Feel free to investigate the scripts to see what they are doing if you need to use some other terraform commands or adjust.

 ### Changie (Change log generation)